Justin-Sawyer/recipeas-and-greens/README.md

 Since this website caters for different width screen sizes and since 10 is not the most divisible of numbers, the user may be confused into thinking (s)he has reached the end of all listed recipes prematurely:

 A full size screen shows three recipes in a row before breaking to the next row.
 Thus, with each page, the user sees three full rows of recipes and then a row with one single recipe.
 While the user is presented with pagination numbers and arrows both above and below these rows of recipes, to avoid any confusion it was thought best to paginate at 12 recipes.
-Thus if the users accesses from a mobile (showing one recipe before breaking to the next row), a tablet (showing two or three recipes before breaking, depending on the orientation) or a full size screen (showing 3 before breaking), the only page ever to perhaps not be filled is the very last page.
+Thus if the user accesses from a mobile (showing one recipe before breaking to the next row), a tablet (showing two or three recipes before breaking, depending on the orientation) or a full size screen (showing 3 before breaking), the only page ever to perhaps not be filled is the very last page.

 Paginating at 12 also allows the developer to change functionality to show 1, 2, 3, 4 or 6 recipes per row before breaking to the next row, should the site grow.
 At the moment, the developer has chosen larger elements such as recipe images in cards over amount of recipes per screen rendering, as a larger image naturally draws more people in: an image speaks a thousand words, after all.